drBenway/pixi-vn-wiki/start/canvas.md

 ## Differences between Pixi’VN and PixiJS

 Pixi’VN provides a API object called `canvas` used to interface with Pixi’VN's PixiJS application.
-So you don't have to install pixi.js and that Pixi’VN features and components are not equivalent to those of PixiJS (you can still install `pixi.js` and use aaa to directly access the PixiJS application, although it is not recommended)
+So you don't have to install pixi.js and that Pixi’VN features and components are not equivalent to those of PixiJS (you can still install `pixi.js` and use `canvas.app` to directly access the PixiJS application, although it is not recommended)

 Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
 The only differences are as follows: